 However in early October, the Health Board received confirmation from Welsh Government of an allocation of additional funding specifically to support the management of critical care pressures over the winter months.
-Proposals to deploy this allocation to maximum effect within ABMU Health Board were returned to WG by 19th October for consideration, and the outcome of this process is currently awaited.
+Proposals to deploy this allocation to maximum effect are required to be returned to WG by 19th October for approval, prior to implementation, and these are currently being finalised.

-4. MANAGING DEMAND
+4 MANAGING DEMAND